bassmanitram/actions-for-nautilus/configurator/help.md

   The above example is a glob pattern.

-  Globs are simple but limited - on the other hand most needs can be expressed accurately enough using them.
+  Globs are simple but limited - on the other hand, most needs can be expressed accurately enough using them.

   Note that glob patterns inherently match against the _whole_ path name - so, for example, a